-Most big cruise ships have a casino these days, where passengers can have some fun and pass the time while they’re cruising between ports.
-The great news is that, more recently, many of the ships have added poker tables so those that love poker can get some hands in on the open seas.
+Most big cruise ships tend have their own casino on board these days, where passengers can have some fun and pass the time while they’re cruising between ports.
+The great news is that, more recently, many of the ships have added poker tables so those of us that love poker can get some hands in on the open seas.

-I’m just back from a Mediterranean cruise aboard the Norwegian Jade, a ship in the Norwegian Cruise Line fleet so I decided to write a little bit about what you can expect if you’re going on a cruise and want to play poker, and so that you can see how it might differ from poker games that you play online.
+I’m just back from a Mediterranean cruise aboard the Norwegian Jade, a ship in the Norwegian Cruise Line fleet and so I decided to write a little bit about what you can expect if you’re going on a cruise and want to play poker, and so that you can see how it might differ from poker games that you play online.

-On my cruise, tournaments took place on all of the ‘at-sea’ days, so basically if we weren’t pulling into a port for the day, a no limit holdem tournament would start at 12 pm.
+On my cruise, tournaments took place on all of the ‘at-sea’ days, so basically if we weren’t pulling into a port for the day, a no limit Holdem tournament would start at 12 pm.
 There were 2,500 aboard the ship but the tournament only got 12-15 runners on the days when I went down to the casino to check it out.
 I had a chat with the friendly staff and they told me that on a good day the tournaments might get up to 25 people – pretty popular, really.

 You’d expect that there’d be a lot of all-ins and a lot of rebuys but most of the players had very poor fundamentals and no idea about when they were pot-committed.
 This led to lots of big mistakes like raising pre-flop and folding to an all-in when the effective stacks were 8bb!

 So let’s take an example to demonstrate what I mean.
 Say that you took a rebuy at the start of the tournament and then took the add-on and maintained your stack for the first hour; you’d have 8000 chips going into the 400/800 level, still only 10 big blinds.
-Even if you managed to win a couple of all-ins before the break you’d still be in trouble.
+Even if you managed to win a couple of all-ins before the break you’d still be in trouble!

 Typically a couple of people just buy-in for one bullet and bust when they leave, while a few others rebuy and most people who are still in at the break add-on.
 This leads to about 100,000 chips being in play most of the time.
 If you’re used to playing tournaments you’ll realise that heads-up play usually ends pretty quickly when stacks get to about 10bb which would be at the 2000/4000 level or after 2 hours of play.
-A tournament that lasts 2 hours is pretty pathetic I’m sure you’ll agree.
+A tournament that lasts for two hours is pretty pathetic – I’m sure you’ll agree with me!

-It get worse however. $20 from every buy-in, rebuy, and add-on goes to the house, so they’re taking 1/3 of the prize pool.
+It gets worse, however. $20 from every buy-in, rebuy, and add-on goes to the house, so they’re taking 1/3 of the prize pool.
 The crazy structure and massive reg fee basically make this tournament next to unbeatable, even though it is packed with players who have no idea what they’re doing.